2021 Reviews, Login, Tariffs & Smart Meters

 - People’s Energy currently has 79,312 members and is growing rapidly.

-- 100% of its electrical energy comes from renewable sources.
+- 100% of its electricity comes from renewable sources.

 People’s Energy reviews

 People’s energy receives rave reviews from customers.
-It has a rating of 4.3 out of 5 on review site Trustpilot, which is pretty high for an energy supplier (some of the Big Six have as little as 1 out of 5).
+It has a rating of 4.5 out of 5 on review site Trustpilot, which is pretty high for an energy supplier (some other providers have as little as 1 out of 5).